Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.

 How to embed privacy by design

-The Information Commissioner’s Office (ICO) has a guide to data protection and suggest using Privacy Impact Assessments (PIAs) as part of your project or programmes risk management process.
+The ICO also has a guide to data protection and suggest using Privacy Impact Assessments (PIAs) as part of your project or programmes risk management process.
 The following questions from the PIA code of practice are useful to consider:

 - Will the project or programme involve the collection of new information about individuals?